Gateway Program (Northeast Corridor): Projected costs

-In 2011, the project was projected to cost $13.5 billion and finish in 2020.
-In April 2011, Amtrak asked that $1.3 billion in United States Department of Transportation (USDOT) funding for NEC rail corridor improvements be allocated to Gateway and related projects.
-In November 2011, Congress allocated $15 million for engineering work.
+In 2011, the project was projected to take $13.5 billion and nine years, and Amtrak asked that $1.3 billion in United States Department of Transportation funding for NEC rail corridor improvements be allocated to Gateway.
+In November, Congress allocated $15 million for initial engineering work.
+In April 2012, a U.S. Senate subcommittee proposed another $20 million.
+In September 2012, Schumer estimated that the project would need $20 million in 2013 and $100 million in 2014 to keep it from dying.

-In 2012, revised projections put the cost at $14.5 billion and completion date at 2025.
-In April 2012, the U.S. Senate appropriations subcommittee on transportation proposed to provide another $20 million; that awaits further congressional approval.